 Here are the resources that we think instructors may find useful, and where to find them:

 - Powerpoint slides.
-There are more than 800 Powerpoint slides covering all chapters in the book.
+Here are more than 800 Powerpoint slides covering all chapters in the book.
 They're highly animated (we highly recommend you invest in a clicker if you are going to project and teach with them live).
 They're available in native Powerpoint so you can edit, delete, and add your own slides.
-You can find the slides here.

 - Wireshark Labs.
-In these Wireshark labs, students can running various network applications using their own computer, or in a lab, and observe network protocols "in action" -- interacting and exchanging messages with protocol entities executing elsewhere in the Internet.
+Here are the these Wireshark labs, which allow students to run various network applications using their own computer, or in a lab, and observe network protocols "in action" -- interacting and exchanging messages with protocol entities executing elsewhere in the Internet.
 Thus, the students and her/his computer are an integral part of these "live" labs; students observe, and learn, by doing.
-The Wireshark labs are available here.

 - Solutions.
 Instructors can contact our publisher to get solutions to end-of-chapter problems in the text, the Wireshark labs, and programming assignments.